TeddyRandby/cgab/README.md

 Gab uses CSP as its model for communicating between fibers.
 This is the `go` or `clojure.core.async` model, using channels and operations like `put`, `take`, and `alt/select`.
 Gab has an initial implementation of this, and actually uses a `gab.channel` of `gab.fibers` at the runtime level to queue fibers for running.
 #### TODO:
-- Instead of malloc/free, write a custom per-job allocator.
+- [ ] Instead of malloc/free, write a custom per-job allocator.
 This can function like a bump allocator, and can enable further optimizations:
     - allocate-as-dead.
 Objects that *survive* their first collection are *moved* out of the bump allocator, and into long term storage.
         This can work because we are __guaranteed__ to visit all the roots that kept this object alive in that first collection.
+    - Sometimes references are held to objects *outside* the scope of fibers.
+Source modules, for instance, hold values which will not be seen during collections.
+If these objects are moved, then these modules will hold dangling pointers.
+    - Interestingly, it is known at object-creation time whether it is movable or not.
+Maybe this can be used to choose a specific allocation strategy.
-- Implement buffered channels.
+- [ ] Implement buffered channels.
     - Because channels are mutable and require locking, their ownership is a bit funky.
 To simplify, just *increment* all values that go into a channel, and decrement all that come out.
     - This means that when channels are destroyed that still have references to objects, we need to dref them.
-- Implement *yielding/descheduling*.
+- [ ] Implement *yielding/descheduling*.
 When a fiber blocks (like on a channel put/take), that fiber should *yield* to the back of some queue, so that the OS thread can continue work on another fiber.
     - Because Gab doesn't do this currenty, gab code actually can't run on just one thread.
 Try `gab run -j 1 test`.
 It will just hang.
     - This can't be implemented without changing the main work-channel to be buffered.
     - This requires finding a sound strategy for handling thread-migration in the gc.
-- Lazily create up to `njobs` threads, instead of immediately creating all `njobs`.
+- [ ] Lazily create up to `njobs` threads, instead of immediately creating all `njobs`.
 This just makes sense to do.
     - Maybe there is a way to scale back down, after n amount of downtime?
+- [ ] Because of self-modifying bytecode and inline caches. gab copies each compiled module for each OS thread.
+    - Update this to happen lazily, when a worker actually needs a given module.
+    - However - this does introduce a *runtime* cost which is currently paid at *compile time*.
-- Change records to use a datastructure similar to clojure's persistent vectors.
+- [X] Change records to use a datastructure similar to clojure's persistent vectors.
     - Shapes mean we can still cache lookup indices.
-    - a more predictible tree structure means we can pre-allocate records of any size, and fill them up quickly in a mutable fashion.
+- [ ] Allocate records in their final state ahead of time, instead of creating n - 1 intermediate records.
-- Optimize shape datastructure.
+- [ ] Optimize shape datastructure.
     - Shapes are mutable because of their ugly transition vector
     - Building big shapes (like for tuples) is basically traversing a linked list in O(n) time (ugly)
-- Optimize string interning datastructure.
+- [ ] Optimize string interning datastructure.
     - Hashmap works well enough, but copies a lot of data and makes concat/slice slow.
-- Potentially refactor `OP_RECORD` and `OP_TUPLE` to be sends, something like `.gab.record(<args>)`.
+- [ ] Potentially refactor `OP_RECORD` and `OP_TUPLE` to be sends, something like `.gab.record(<args>)`.
 This would be more uniform with the rest of the language, using message sends.
 Constant folding?
+- [ ] JIT Compilation (need I say more)
-- Of course, lots of library work can be done.
+- [ ] Of course, lots of library work can be done.
     - More iterators
     - Improve spec
     - Wrappers for c-libraries for data parsing, http, sockets, number stuff